-For the next 100+ years his family continued to operate in Brooklyn.
-Over the years the business was listed in the Brooklyn Directories under the following names:
+In 1854 Samuel Liebmann, an established brewer in his native Germany, arrived in the United States and for the next 100+ years he and his heirs operated a successful brewery in Brooklyn, New York.
+Over that span the business was listed in the Brooklyn Directories under the following names:

 - 1858 to 1868 – Samuel, and later his sons, were listed individually as brewers